Human-to-human interactions will become rare in dealings with customers, but those that do occur will be more valuable.

 “What’s the most important defining moment of your life so far?”
 We’ve all had defining moments in our personal and work lives, and we can recall them easily as they’re etched into our memories.
 But how are they defined?

-Ed Thompson, vice president and distinguished analyst at Gartner, posed this question to delegates at the Gartner Customer Strategies & Technologies Summit 2016, taking place today and tomorrow in London, U.K.
+Ed Thompson, vice president and distinguished analyst at Gartner, posed this question to delegates at the Gartner Customer Strategies & Technologies Summit 2016, in London, U.K.

 Defining moments, he observed, are points in time when the essential nature of a person, group, organization or industry emerges.